 Seventh grade language arts builds on the progress made in writing and literary analysis in sixth grade.
 Students continue to explore a variety of literature selections and themes.
 The class will start the year by reading a series of short stories that each utilize a different writing style and method of storytelling.
 In this unit, students write their own short stories as they continue to refine their ideas, organization, and voice.
-The class will read classic works of literature like Of Mice and Men and A Midsummer Night’s Dream.
+The class will read classic works of literature like Roll of Thunder, Hear My Cry and A Midsummer Night’s Dream.
 Students will also read Greek Myths as they learn about ancient Greece in social studies.
 A primary writing focus is learning to write well-structured and detailed essays.
 Students learn to incorporate evidence to support their own point of view as well highlight an author’s message and style.

 The topics included in the seventh grade math curriculum are expressions and equations, integers, exponents, percents, trigonometry, geometry, and probability.
 Students learn how to evaluate variable expressions and solve multi-step equations.
 They identify where positive and negative integers are on a number line and learn to perform all four operations on integers.
 Students explore exponent rules and apply them to simplify exponential expressions.
 For percents, they utilize their understanding of how to find a percent of a number to determine percent change as well as simple and compound interest.
 In the trigonometry unit, students use the Pythagorean Theorem and trigonometric ratios to determine missing side lengths in right triangles.
 In geometry, students explore the attributes of two-dimensional shapes and three-dimensional solids, and also apply transformations on shapes in the coordinate plane.
 In probability, students distinguish between independent and dependent events and between overlapping and disjoint events to determine the probability for given situations.